ckjellson/textalloc/README.md

     Base of y-axis log-scale, required if the scaling of the y-axis is "log"
 avoid_label_lines_overlap: (bool), default False
     If set to True, avoids overlap for drawn lines to text labels.
+src_crs: (object), default None
+    Default crs of data, required when using transform in kwargs.
+    For example one can set src_crs=cartopy.crs.TransverseMercator() which is default in matplotlib if using transform=cartopy.crs.PlateCarree().
 **kwargs: (), kwargs for the plt.text() call.
 ```
 # Implementation and speed